-- Feature whole food nutrients, usually in the form of a biologically appropriate ratio for cats.
+Feature whole food nutrients, usually in the form of a biologically appropriate ratio for cats.
 We do not recommend those “complete” diets with added synthetic vitamins and minerals.
-If you like, add a high-quality, whole food vitamin supplement such as BioPreparation for extra nutrients and antioxidants.
+If you like, add a high-quality, whole food vitamin supplement such as our Daily Multi Complete that provides enzymes, probiotics with high-quality, natural vitamins, minerals and antioxidants.

 The natural pH level of a cat’s stomach is a pH of 2 or lower.
 Pathogenic bacteria need a pH above 4 to survive and multiply.
 So pathogenic bacteria will be killed by gastric secretions in a healthy cat’s stomach.
 When fed a processed diet a cat’s stomach pH can rise to a pH of 4 and above.
 This makes pets fed kibble and canned foods much more susceptible to bacteria than raw fed cats.
 This is shown in the number of animals that have been sickened by kibble and canned food diets and the resulting recalls.
 When you think back to the number of recalls and the thousands of animals that have died or become sickened, what was responsible?
 The answer is kibble and canned food diets.

 I have been feeding raw food diets to my dogs and cats for 15 years now, and I have neither had any of my animals become ill nor have I heard of any consumers whose animals have become ill from a raw food diet.
 Yet, I have personally spoken with dozens of pet parents who have lost animals or are currently struggling with an animal poisoned by a kibble pet food.